 Whether something is "moral" or not is not a good basis for making it "legal" or "illegal", either.
 Morality is based upon the prevailing culture, while ethics are based upon unchanging right and wrong regardless of what everyone believes.
 If your culture or religion says it is OK to violate the rights of someone who has not initiated force or theft, then your culture or religion has a "morality" that is unethical and wrong.
 You can not ethically apply this morality to those who don't believe the same as you.
 "Immoral" should not mean "illegal".
-Real laws must be based upon something more firm than morality.
+Real laws would be based upon something more firm than morality.

 Many "laws", such as tax "laws", actually pretend to make evil actions "legal".
 Is it wrong to steal, or is it not?
 Well, according to the "laws", it is only bad if you or I do it, but if government does it and calls it "taxation", it is OK.
 No, it isn't, except in the eyes of counterfeit "laws".
 The same goes for murder, kidnapping, and every other real evil action.
 The inconsistency shows the falsity.
 And the belief in "authority" protects the bullies and thieves from the consequences of their actions.

 No one has any moral obligation to obey counterfeit "laws".
 I choose to wear a seat belt.
 I feel more secure that way.
 Other people feel trapped by them.
 That is OK.
 That is personal choice using YOUR best information.